For immediate release

 About Retail Academy

-Retail Academy is a program developed from a leading national retail advisory firm, Retail Strategies.
+Retail Academy is an award winning program developed from the leading national retail advisory firm, Retail Strategies.
 The program assists communities in strengthening their retail landscape.
 Communities will be trained and equipped with the tools and education necessary to attract new retailers to their markets, while providing support to their existing local businesses.
-In 2016 Tennessee Development Districts won a National Innovation Award at the 49th Annual National Association of Development Organizations Conference in San Antonio for launching Retail Academy.